FernandoPereiraM/Self-Learning/README.md

 ## 📊 Progress

 I'll be tracking my progress and updating this repository regularly.
-You can find my progress logs in the [Progress](./progress.md) file.

 ## 🤝 Contributing